 3. In the bath halls, you have a private bath tub which your attendant has cleaned and filled with fresh 98-100-degree water.
 The tubs are large enough for you to stretch out and soak for approximately 20 minutes.
 You may purchase a personal luffa bath mitt for a back scrub if desired.

 4. Full vapor cabinets, or closets, (two minutes) or head-out cabinets (five minutes) can benefit lung or sinus conditions.

 5. Sitz (sitting) tubs filled with 108-degree water for ten minutes are great for problems and pains in the lower back.

 6. Applications of hot packs (up to four for twenty minutes) provide heat therapy for specific aches or pains.

-7. The two-minute cool-down shower is a refreshing, tingling experience.
+7. The two-minute cool-down needle shower is a refreshing, tingling experience.